 Why Starlink looks set to get its way in South Africa Communications regulator Icasa could be more flexible when it comes to Black ownership targets by allowing for ‘equity equivalence programmes’… by Rob Rose February 18, 2025 Investing & Finance·News

-When Cyril met Elon: It was written in the Starlink … The meeting looked distinctly cosy.
+When Cyril met Elon: it was written in the Starlink … The meeting looked distinctly cosy.
 Two of the greatest salesmen around – Elon Musk, hawker of satellite broadband service Starlink, electric carmaker Tesla, rocket… by Rob Rose September 27, 2024 News·Opinion

-Post-shedding: Does the post office have a future?
+Post-shedding: does the post office have a future?
 Boom.
 That’s the sound of another parastatal imploding.
 This time, it’s the post office, which earlier this month said it would need R3.8bn from… by Shirley de Villiers September 20, 2024 News·Opinion